//

 Students will receive course credit, not money, for participating in the studies included in this subject pool.
 Students are welcome to participate in studies offered outside of the pool that offer monetary compensation, but those studies cannot be used to meet subject-pool participation requirements.

 Researchers will update your Subject Pool account electronically.
-You can check to see if your credit has been updated electronically by using the Subject Pool web site (use the ‘My Schedule/Credits’ link).
+You can check to see if your credit has been updated electronically by using the SONA web site (use the ‘My Schedule/Credits’ link).
 It may take researchers a few days to update your credit.

 Note: The Subject Pool web site tracks your research participation.
 Your instructor tracks your other course credit separately.